Minecraftian14/ArgsEvaler/README.md

 ### Adding Chained Arguments

-When we have to parse a specific order or certain words occurring in an args array, we can proceed to use chain arguments.
+When we have to evaluate a specific order or certain words occurring in an args array, we can proceed to use chain arguments.
 These may occur anywhere in the args array, but all words must occur one after another.

-Note, by default expression and chained arguments are parsed first, but if the order is changed, other parsers may extract words occurring inside the chains, and thus cause an unexpected behaviour.
+Note, by default expression and chained arguments are evaluated first, but if the order is changed, other evaluators may extract words occurring inside the chains, and thus cause an unexpected behaviour.

 If a chain is defined as "the_chain" = "This", "is", "a", "chain":